dcfsnetwork/docs/docs/_vulnerabilities/vulnerabilities.md

 [signature-file](vulnerabilities.json.minisig), and cross-check the data against it's own version number.

-The file itself is hosted in the Github repository, on the `gh-pages`-branch.
+The file itself is hosted in the Github repository, on the `master`-branch.
 The list was started in November 2020, and covers mainly `v1.9.7` and forward.

 The JSON file of known vulnerabilities below is a list of objects, one for each